some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 Pre-receive hooks work by running on the server, checking the incoming data before accepting it.
 These may get limiting on self-hosted infrastructure with tight constraints and lots of regex matching, as you usually need a bit more hardware to run this in a timely fashion.
 In exchange, it’s much easier to enable these at scale.

 - For GitHub, use the built-in [secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) with [push protection](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/protecting-pushes-with-secret-scanning).
 It runs on the server side, so you don't need to do anything more than turn it on.
 It’ll also get non-repo sources, like issue bodies and the like, and surface naughty things in history too.
 For public repositories on GitHub.com, this is free.
 - For non-GitHub platforms, consider using [OWASP SEDATED](https://github.com/OWASP/SEDATED) if you can configure pre-receive hooks.
 It may require a bit of regular expressions to set up the first time, but it's undramatic once you get it going.
-Like everything else you implement yourself, don't forget to update the regex to add new patterns! :dart:
+Like everything else you implement yourself, don't forget to update the regex to add new patterns! 🎯

 Pre-commit hooks run on the endpoints, making it impossible to even create a commit if the script fails.
 These only work if they run on every machine, in every environment for every commit.
 Of these, consider [git-secrets](https://github.com/awslabs/git-secrets) from AWS Labs.
 It's one of the easier hooks to install and configure.

 Secrets get stored in all manner of fun places on our build and deployment infrastructure too.
-Good places to look include
+Good places to look include:

 - Normal user directories for that sort of thing like `~/.ssh`
 - Passwords to private registries or proxies in ecosystem or system config files (eg, `pip.conf`)